sergiocortessat/JSWeatherApp/README.md

 - To get a local copy up and running follow these simple example steps.
 - Clone this repository with git clone ```https://github.com/sergiocortessat/JSWeatherApp``` using your terminal or command line.
 - Change to the project directory by entering: ```cd JSWeatherApp``` in the terminal.
-- Enter the project folder and run locally by using npm start.
+- Enter the project folder and set the repo with its correspodet using npm install.
+- After this run the command npx run start
 - If the project cant be build, please run npx webpack.

 ## Command line steps